newracom-ns3/TXS_module/README.md

 > **NOTE**: The proposed simulator provides only the triggered TXOP sharing mode 1.

+## Simulator Validity

 ## Notifications
 - If you face a build error, we recommend checking whether the existing example and test codes in ns-3 are enabled.
 - If you face an error when running our example code, we recommend checking whether **BlaBla** folder is in the TXS module directory.
-- If you contact us, please mail to cm.lee@newratek.com or sm.lee@newratek.
+- If you contact us, please mail to cm.lee@newratek.com or sm.lee@newratek.com.

 ---